 For normal daylight photos, your ISO will stay around 100-200 but for an astrophoto, you will want to raise it slightly to allow your image to be bright enough to see the dimmest stars.

-One thing to remember with ISO is the more you raise it, the more noise or pixels (or grain) you will see on your photo.
-This will ruin the aesthetics of your photo, so our top tip is to start off around 64000 and raise it gradually until you get the effect you want.
-Our ISO usually sits between 8000 and 10,000.
+One thing to remember with ISO is the more you raise it, the more noise (or grain) you will see on your photo.
+This will ruin the clarity of your photo, so our top tip is to start off around 6400 and raise it gradually until you get the effect you want.

 How much you need to alter your ISO will very much depend on what lens and camera you are using.
 What is good for some, might cause too much noise for others.
 We found this guide to ISO really handy when we were getting deeper into photography.